-So you've got an app (or a bunch of apps) that you want to promote, and you can't wait to get them into the hands of your users.
-How do you connect the magic to the people who want it most?
-Universal app campaigns streamline the whole business, making it easy to promote your Android or iOS apps across Google’s top properties including Search, Play, YouTube, and the Google Display Network.
-Just add a few lines of text, a bid, and optional creatives and the rest is optimized to help your users find you.
+As an app advertiser, you want to get your app into the hands of more paying users.
+So, how do you connect with those people?
+Universal App campaigns streamline the process for you, making it easy to promote your apps across Google’s largest properties including Search, Google Play, YouTube, and the Google Display Network.
+Just add a few lines of text, a bid, some assets, and the rest is optimized to help your users find you.

 How it works